 (Graduate students register for 273A.)
 Laboratory application of techniques for the analysis of natural and contaminated waters, emphasizing instrumental techniques.
-Same as: CEE 273A

 CEE 179C.
 Environmental Engineering Design.
 5 Units.

 Application of engineering fundamentals including environmental engineering, hydrology, and engineering economy to a design problem.
 Enrollment limited; preference to seniors in Civil and Environmental Engineering.